Arctic Winter Games: Contingents

-Since 2004 the same nine contingents have participated in the Arctic Winter Games.
-Another four contingents have taken part in the games throughout the games' history: Russia, Magadan, Tyumen and Chukotka.
+Since 2023, the same eight contingents have participated in the Arctic Winter Games.
+Another five contingents have taken part in the games throughout the games' history: Russia, Magadan, Tyumen, Chukotka and Yamal.
 In the table below is an overview of each contingent's appearances throughout the games.
 Prior to the 2000 Arctic Winter Games Nunavut was part of the Northwest Territories.
 After division in 1999, Nunavut competed as separate contingent.